-Voltage Control/Reactive Power "Special Regime" generators: 4% of 8.29 c€/kWh if they maintain cosφ within a specific range.
-Those which receive feed-in tariff or market premium, cogeneration and RES Additional Comments: All these services are provided into the market and the associated costs are included in the final energy market price.
-The are not purchased by the TSO so it has not to recover any cost.
+Voltage Control/Reactive Power \checkmark "Special Regime" generators: 4% of 8.29 c€/kWh if they maintain cosφ within a specific range.
+Those which receive feed-in tariff or market premium, cogeneration and RES • the market and the associated costs are included in the final energy market price.
+They cost.
 TSO's role is managing and settling this market, but not purchasing.